 As you prepare for your upcoming adventure please feel free to contact our office and speak directly to one of our experienced guides regarding equipment, conditioning, the route, or any other questions you may have about our programs.
 We are available Monday thru Friday 8:30 a.m. to 4:00 p.m. at (888) 89-CLIMB or email@example.com.

 Day 1: Depart U.S.A.
 Most flights arrive in Quito (UIO) in the late evening.
-Upon your arrival in Quito, a taxi ride takes you to our hotel.
-Overnight at Hotel Alameda in Quito.
+Your guide will meet you at the airport and transfer with you to our hotel.
+Overnight at Hotel Mercure Alameda in Quito.

 The streets of Quito